Dictionary of Revolutionary Marxism

-In the imperialist era the overproduction of capital between crises has reached far beyond the levels of the 19th century.
+In the imperialist era the overproduction of capital between major crises has reached far beyond the levels of the 19th century.
 The Great Depression of the 1930s lasted more than a decade in most capitalist countries, and it took a world war to carry out the destruction of excess capital to the degree necessary to clear the ground for a new capitalist boom.
 The expansion of excess capital since World War II has been even more colossal, and the difficulties for world capitalism in destroying that enormous excess (as far as its system of production is concerned) are all the greater.
 Once again it seems that only a new world war, even more unprecedentedly destructive, will be capable of accomplishing the job!

 Thus it now appears that the crisis phase of a major overproduction crisis in the capitalist-imperialist era is no longer self-correcting.
 Moreover, if a new world war happened today it would almost certainly involve nuclear weapons on a huge scale and would most likely wipe out humanity along with capitalism and its long series of economic crises.
 The coming new depression will last indefinitely (though with secondary ups and downs), will not automatically resolve itself, and will only end when one of two things happens: either humanity gets rid of capitalism, or capitalism gets rid of humanity.

 OVERPRODUCTION CRISES — Causes Of